-The supports offered through child abuse prevention programs can promote equity and inclusion within the child welfare system.
-Providing a safe and nurturing environment to build social connections along with concrete supports such as housing services, financial resources, and in-home services may be especially beneficial for at-risk families.
-Prevention service providers should work with their community to promote youth and family voice, particularly from communities of color, in the design and implementation of prevention programs.
+Providing a safe and nurturing environment to build social connections and receive concrete supports—such as housing services, financial resources, and in-home services—may be especially beneficial for families at risk of maltreatment.
+One component of developing a safe and nurturing environment is incorporating and promoting youth and family voice, particularly of those from communities of color, in the design and implementation of prevention programs.

-Use the following resources to learn how child abuse prevention programs are working to engage diverse populations and advance racial equity.
+Use the following resources to learn how child maltreatment prevention programs are working to engage diverse populations and advance racial equity.

 Addressing Racial Bias & Inequity in Child Welfare